A little bit about what we do…

 I began my adventure into the world of fashion design early in 2013.
 I started working alongside the extremely talented Alex Davey, who introduced me to the world of WBFF.

 I love what I do.
-You all make my business shine, so when I wake up every morning, and I walk over to my studio, it is one of my favourite parts of the day.
+You all make my business shine, so when I wake up every morning and I walk over to my studio, it is one of my favourite parts of the day.
 I get to spend all day creating these magnificent pieces to be worn by powerful women all around the world.
-And that makes me a very proud woman.
+That makes me a very proud woman.